-We recommend that as many people as possible continue to work from home this autumn.
+We recommend that as many people as possible continue to work from.

 As before, working from home must be chosen in agreement with the employer so that the operations are not negatively affected.
 For the employer, it is important that work from home be carried out with work environment aspects in mind.

 Updated: 8/21/2020 2:57:35 PMDirect link to the question

 It is particularly important to protect older people from COVID-19.

 You can arrange to see a relative who is 70 years or older under the right circumstances.
 Plan the meetings ahead, think about the risk of transmission in advance and take measures in order to reduce the risk.